 “Nice moves!” my friend screamed hysterically from above as I helplessly moonwalked, shimmied and toe-tapped my way into view.
 Meanwhile, quite a crowd had gathered below, no doubt truly amazed at the skill required to dance along such a tiny crack.

 I am not sure what possesses me at moments such as this when my life seems to be slipping away and out of control.
 Perhaps in this case it was the fact that the crack was disappearing and all those craning necks below were beginning to look far away.
-Perhaps it was the thought that I was now clear of the overhang, but onto a rock face that to my eyes appeared nearly smooth and unclimbable save for a few flakes, slivers and tiny cracks.
+Perhaps it was the thought that I was now clear of the overhang, but onto a rock face that to my eyes appeared nearly smooth and unclimbable save for a few flakes, slivers and tiny fizzures.
 What I do know is that by using knee squeezes, lip jams and full body hugs, and by doing unspeakable things to the rock in the name of survival, I manage to squirm and whine my way the remaining 50 feet up to the top and survival.

 Respectful applause could be heard below, probably because after an hour, everyone was no doubt getting very impatient to climb and also because they were certainly very grateful that I hadn’t fallen on them.
-Bob clapped me on the back enthusiastically and gushed “That’s not an easy climb and you practically flew up that 5.9.
-I thought you said you could only climb 5.6.
-Clearly we need to try something harder next time.”
+My friend clapped me on the back enthusiastically and gushed “That’s not an easy climb and you practically flew up it.
+Clearly we need to try something much harder next time.”

-I probably should have said something to him, thanked him for the encouragement and support in making it up Moosedog Tower, but I was far too busy remembering how to tie a hangman’s knot with one hand while I had hold of his neck with the other.
+I know I should have said something to him, thanked him for the encouragement and support in making it up Moosedog Tower, but I was far too busy remembering how to tie a hangman’s knot with one hand while I had hold of his neck with the other.